Image:Wikimedia Creative Commons

 Instead, big agrochemical companies like Dow Chemical, Bayer and Syngenta are fighting to keep their bee-killing pesticides on the market, with few limitations.
 And Syngenta has asked federal regulators for permission to use even larger quantities of these pesticides—as much as 400 times more than currently allowed.

 Some governments are taking action.
-Alarmed by the role these chemicals are playing in bee colony collapse disorder, the European Union has banned them; Canada is phasing them out; the Home Depot and Lowe's are phasing them out; and Seattle, Connecticut, Maryland, Minnesota, New Jersey, Vermont, and Oregon have all agreed to take some form of action against neonics.
+Alarmed by the role these chemicals are playing in bee colony collapse disorder, the European Union has banned them; Canada is phasing them out, as are retailers, including the Home Depot and Lowe's; and Seattle, Connecticut, Maryland, Minnesota, New Jersey, Vermont, and Oregon have all agreed to take some form of action against neonics.

 The EPA should take action now to restore bee populations to health by banning the practice of treating or coating seeds with neonics and by blocking the sale of these bee-killers to consumers.
 But so far, the agency hasn't stepped up.